 We believe that health information is a universal right and that every person is entitled to accurate, accessible and usable medical information.

-And we believe that we have a responsibility to protect, preserve and share the best current medical information to enable more-informed decisions, to enhance relationships between patients and professionals, and to improve health care outcomes around the world.
+We also believe that we have a responsibility to protect, preserve and share the best current medical information to enable better informed decisions, to enhance relationships between patients and professionals, and to improve health care outcomes around the world.

 Highlighted below are examples of publications, policies, links and other resources for both patients and health care professionals.